kalaboster/stringer/README.md

 3. Test again in clean env Ubuntu and MacOS

-4. use os.path for separator where needed instead of literals.
+4. use os.sep for separator where needed instead of literals.

 5. Integration tests.